systemthinker/suusje-pluusje-client/README.md

 ### Live working version
 [Click here](https://suusje-pluusje.netlify.app)
+*** please note that the site is still in development and is not fully functional yet

 ### Goals of this project
 Helping my sister with selling her great merchandise.
 She is a true craftsman and makes the greatest "babynestjes".